-Baics is currently at work on a new book project, entitled Transitional City: Built Environment and Social Distance in Mid-Nineteenth-Century New York.
-He is working on several coauthored articles, exploring density and social heterogeneity in American cities in 1880, measuring socially meaningful distance in the historical city, and the other mapping Copenhagen in the late 19th to early 20th century.
+Baics is currently at work on a new book project, Transitional City: An Atlas of Social Distance in Mid-Nineteenth-Century New York.
+He is working on several coauthored articles, exploring density and social heterogeneity in American cities in 1880, measuring socially meaningful distance in the historical city, and mapping Copenhagen in the late 19th to early 20th century.
 He is also one of the co-principal investigators on "Mapping Historical New York: A Digital Atlas," a public spatial history project based at Columbia’s History Department and the Center for Spatial Research (GSAPP).

 Baics is a recipient of the Gladys Brooks Teaching Award at Barnard.
 He offers lectures and seminars on transnational and American urban history, including “Colonial Cities of the Americas, c.
-1500-1800”; “Emerging Cities: 19th-Century Urban History of the Americas and Europe”; “19th-Century New York City Spatial History”; “The Craft of Urban History”; “Urban Studies Junior Seminar: The Shaping of the Modern City”; “History Department Senior Thesis Seminar.”
+1500-1800”; “Emerging Cities: 19th-Century Urban History of the Americas and Europe”; “19th-Century New York City Spatial History”; “Urban Studies Junior Seminar”; “History Department Senior Thesis Seminar.”

 “Zoning Before Zoning: Land Use and Density in Mid-Nineteenth-Century New York City,” [with Leah Meisterlin], Annals of the American Association of Geographers 106, no. 5 (2016), 1152-75